Solution

 Many founders make similar mistakes when preparing to launch in the United Kingdom.

-They start with a customer group that is too broad.
+- starting with a customer group that is too broad

-They try to test too many channels at once.
+- trying to test too many channels at once

-They lead with a message that sounds generic and does not make the offer feel specific.
+- leading with a message that sounds generic and does not make the offer feel specific

-They spend on marketing before the offer, page, and first-market priorities are clear.
+- spending on marketing before the offer, page, and first-market priorities are clear

 What a clear launch plan should include